typemill/typemill/readme.md

 # About TYPEMILL

-TYPEMILL is a small flat file cms created for editors and writers.
-It provides an author-friendly dashboard and a visual-block-editor for markdown based on vue.js.
-Use TYPEMILL for manuals, documentations, web-books and similar publications.
-The website http://typemill.net itself is an example for TYPEMILL.
+TYPEMILL is a lightweight flat file cms for micro-publishers.
+You can use it for documentations, manuals, special interest websites, and any other information-driven web-project.
+You can also enhance Typemill with plugins and generate professional e-books in pdf-format with it.
+The website http://typemill.net runs with Typemill.

 ![TYPEMILL Screenshot](https://typemill.net/media/tm-demo.gif)

 ## Features

 * Website with markdown-files.
+* Visual markdown editor (VUE.js) and raw markdown mode.
 * Flexible drag & drop navigation.
-* Visual markdown editor (VUE.js) and raw markdown mode.
 * Markdown extras with
   * table of contents (TOC)
   * tables